MahmoudJad/Zatanna/README.md

+# Zatanna 🎭
+**Bringing the magic of music to the fans!**

+## Description
+Zatanna is a Django-based service responsible for handling the web app’s frontend and the concert page.
+It integrates with BlackBolt and Shutterstar to dynamically render songs and pictures while providing an engaging experience for fans.

+## Features
+- Beautiful and responsive UI for the band's web app.
+- Dynamic rendering of songs and pictures.
+- Concert page with event details, ticket links, and schedules.

-# Lab
+# Installation

-1. Clone git repo: `git clone https://github.com/MahmoudJad/Back-end-Development-Capstone.git`
+1. Clone git repo: `git clone https://github.com/MahmoudJad/Zatanna.git`
-2. Get into the directory by `cd Back-end-Development-Capstone`
+2. Get into the directory by `cd Zatanna`
 3. Get into Django code `cd djangoserver`
 4. Install requirements `pip install -r requirements.txt`
 5. Run the server `python manage.py runserver`